Story By Ray Zandi Photos By Bleu Briggs

 Users of psychedelics would most likely experience a change of perception in reality.
 Moses mentioned that because serotonin also holds a role in learning and memory, it could impact what the user takes in from their psychedelic experience.
 Also, these drugs may cause mild hallucinations, and that could influence the user’s perception.
 Ultimately, it’s whatever the user brings to the table is what will affect the outcome of their trip.

 But, there are drawbacks to psychedelics.
-Unlike cannabis, psychedelic drugs are illegal.
+Unlike cannabis strains like the pink champagne strain, psychedelic drugs are illegal.
 Also, there are bodies of evidence that show an increase in neurotoxicity (damage to the brain) with the usage of MDMA.

 By altering certain perceptions of reality, it could have a great impact on how the user might express themselves further on in life.